cdmorgan103/SMU-MSDS-homework/README.md

 For the "unit4" folder, data is taken from fivethirtyeight for the assignment.
 Inside you'll find a knitted file as well as an rmarkdown file for the required assignment.

+###Unit5###

+For the "unit5" folder, data is taken from yob2015 and ypb2016 files.
+Inside you'll find a knitted file as well as an rmarkdown file for the required assignment, a codebook explaining all variables used, and the text docs themselves the data was taken from.